Ajn0r/scandi-quiz/README.md

 # The Scandi Quiz

 For the second Portfolio Project with Code Institute, I have created an online Quiz game about Scandinavia.
-The questions are about Scandinavia and the culture of the Scandinavian countries.
+The questions are about the Scandinavian countries, both geographically and some fun facts question in different difficulties.

 ![amiresponsive-image](assets/documentation/amiresponsive.png)